Explore Some Of These Top Things to Do in Aachen!

 Admittedly, Lisa – being German herself – had never heard of the word “Printen” before moving to the Aachen area.

 It is a special type of brown gingerbread cookie and there are lots of different versions.
-We have tried various different ones by now and would recommend that you get a small package when you visit the city!

 Go Shopping on Adalbertstraße

-If you’re in Aachen and you want to do a bit of shopping, this is the place to do it.
 Adalbertstraße runs a great length through the middle of the city (more east of the Old Town, though) and has lots of the popular shops you might be looking for.

 There are larger malls and department stores as well.
 If you need a snack, you’ll find a few food places with classics like French fries and ice cream.
-You can even relax at one of the many sit down cafes in the area.
+You can even relax at one of the many sit-down cafes in the area.

-Enjoy the Elisengarten Park and Archaeological Display Case
+Enjoy the Elisengarten Park and Archaeological Window

 Behind the Elisenbrunnen is a nice park for you to relax and enjoy.
 We walked through on a sunny day and there were lots of people relaxing on the grass, enjoying a coffee on the cafe patio, or just passing through as well.

-If you walk further into the park closer to the Old Town and the Aachen Cathedral, you won’t miss the glass and metal structure popping out of the grass.
+If you walk further into the park closer to the Old Town and the Aachen Cathedral, you won’t miss the glass and metal structures popping out of the grass.
 We checked it out because we were curious.

-Turns out, it’s an Archaeological Display Case showing the exact area where archaeologists have dug and found very old remains from the past!
+Turns out, it’s an “Archaeological Window” showing the exact area where archaeologists have dug and found very old remains from the past!

 In this particular pit, there are old stone walls, a few tools, and other items – each with German and English on the glass in front of you to read about.